paresmarc/MDEF/docs/Term2/10-3D Scanning and Softwares.md

 ## 3D Scanning

-I had some experience in 3D Scanning with my phone.
+I had some experience in 3D Scanning with my phone but I wanted to learn how to use a professional scanner and see the potential.

+I decided to 3D scan urban elements to have the digital models in 3D with precise proportions and dimensions.
+Once I had that, my idea was to model 3D shapes around the urban elements and 3D print them in order to place them around the city.
+This shapes would invade the city, making a kind of homogenous spread that grows and turns the strict look into a more interesting environment.

 <img src="https://paresmarc.github.io/MDEF/images/term2/draft/3ds1.jpg" width="75%" height="75%"/>